-Quite often I’m talking to people and they tell me they don’t want to do pay-per-click (PPC) as they don’t like paying for traffic, it’s at this point that I tell them that there is no such thing as free organic traffic.
+I often talk to people, and they tell me they don’t want to do pay-per-click (PPC) as they don’t like paying for traffic.
+At this point, I tell them that there is no such thing as free organic traffic.

 SEO if not free

 Let’s look at the exception for a second, if I write a blog post and it ranks highly, there is still a cost – namely, the time it’s taken me to write it.
 OK, so if I’m blogging for myself, it’s not really a cost.
 But, still, if I’m blogging for another company, there is definitely a cost associated.

 If you are lucky enough to employ a copywriter in a marketing department, you pay for their time.

 If I have a page of great content that doesn’t rank well because it’s a really competitive industry, we have to look at the things that can be done to rank.

 These are the things that need to be considered when predicting the effectiveness of an SEO campaign:

 - Search traffic for the term you’re targeting

 - Click through the rate of the different organic rankings

 - Conversion rate of the page / site / estimated conversion rate